MsRice/PS-Lab2-Bootstrap/README.md

 ## Overview

-Lab 2 : Practicing Implementation with Frontend Mentor
+Lab 2 : Practicing Implementation with Frontend Mentor with only Bootstrap

 Scenario:
  In a professional setting, developers often work from detailed Figma designs to build high-quality, pixel-perfect web components.
 To strengthen your development skills, this lab will introduce you to Frontend Mentor, a tool providing real-world coding challenges.
 Frontend Mentor will help you practice translating Figma designs into HTML and CSS and give you a taste of professional front-end development workflows.
 The hands-on challenges will enhance your proficiency with core web development tools and refine your ability to implement design specifications accurately.